across the world

 A logical way is to start your bookkeeping efficiently from the very beginning.
 For example, maintaining books and balance sheets regularly rather than waiting for the month-end can ensure clean books.
 In addition, installing QuickBooks or any other bookkeeping software can be the first step.

-For your convenience, here is a step-by-step guide of bookkeeping tasks to perform every month.
+For your convenience, here is a step-by-step guide to bookkeeping tasks to perform every month.
 This routine can help you maintain clean books so you can easily make decisions and prepare for year-end taxes at the end of the financial year:

 Prepaid income and expenses: Look for suitable journal entries made for prepaid income and expense adjustments.
 This would reduce the burden on your bookkeeper.